Wet or Icy Roads

 The i-VTM4® system helps enhance stability on muddy, wet and icy roads, and can even improve dry-weather handling.
 It uses a pair of clutch packs—one for each rear wheel—that can be engaged separately, allowing variable amounts of torque to be sent to each rear wheel independently.
 If one rear wheel loses traction, the other helps compensate.
 The system also distributes torque to the outside rear wheel when turning, to help the Passport, Pilot and Ridgeline smoothly carve through corners.

 When road conditions change, just push the Intelligent Traction Management button to optimize for the terrain.
-Two-wheel drive trims on the Passport, Pilot and Ridgeline include Snow mode, while all-wheel-drive trims add Mud and Sand modes.
+The two-wheel drive trim on the Pilot includes ECON, Snow, Tow, and Sport modes, while the all-wheel-drive trim adds Trail and Sand modes.
+The Passport and Ridgeline, with all-wheel drive standard, get Snow, Sand, and Mud modes.
 Each mode adjusts throttle, shifting, torque distribution and Vehicle Stability Assist™ (VSA®) for the unique challenges of the selected terrain.

 With independent multi-link suspensions, Honda SUVs and trucks not only offer nimble handling and smooth rides— they’re also built to stay steadfast in off-road conditions, making easy work of dirt and gravel.

-With powerful V-6 engines and the available i-VTM4® AWD system, the Passport, Pilot and Ridgeline are all capable of towing up to 5,000 pounds.* That’s enough muscle to pull a 24-foot camper, a trailer with two ATVs or a 22-foot boat.
+The Passport, Pilot, and Ridgeline, when equipped with i-VTM4® AWD systems, are all capable of towing up to 5,000 pounds* thanks to their powerful V-6 engines.
+That’s enough muscle to pull a 24-foot camper, a trailer with two side-by-sides, or a 22-foot boat.

 Yes, Honda SUVs and trucks have higher ground clearance than other vehicles, allowing them to travel on unpaved roads.
 When equipped with all-wheel drive, they are capable of better handling on low-friction surfaces such as mud, sand and ice.
 However, they are not designed for trail-blazing, rock crawling and other more extreme activities.